-The level of a high comprehensiveness in proteomics, which allows us to quantify almost all proteins and their posttranslational modifications in a single experiment, was a ﬁrst step in increasing the technology’s competiveness in comparison to genomics tools.
+The level of high comprehensiveness in proteomics, which allows us to quantify almost all proteins and their post-translational modiﬁcations in a single experiment, was a ﬁrst step in increasing the technology’s competitiveness in comparison to genomics tools.
 A second and more recent improvement was the enhancement of the technology’s throughput, which now enables us to quantify up to 10 different samples in one experiment.
-In addition to applying these new methodologies to samples form primary tumor and cell culture models my lab will continue to work on improving both aspects by developing methods that will allow a more efficient monitoring of levels of post-translational modiﬁcations but also by increasing the throughput of proteomics through enhancing its multiplexing capacity.
-Both directions are aimed to improve proteomics as a tool in basic research but also to push the technology’s capacity to enable its use in a clinical environment.
+In addition to applying these new methodologies to samples from primary tumor and cell culture models, my lab is continuing to work on improving both aspects by developing methods that will allow a more efficient monitoring of levels of post-translational modiﬁcations but also by increasing the throughput of proteomics through enhancing its multiplexing capacity.
+Both directions are aimed at improving proteomics as a tool in basic research but also pushing the technology’s capacity to enable its use in a clinical environment.

-We will apply existing and new methods in two speciﬁc areas.
-By establishing quantitative maps of protein concentration and site speciﬁc protein phosphorylation levels from an extensive number of cancer cell lines and primary tumors we will search for proteome biomarkers in order to direct targeted therapies for individual patients.
-We will focus these studies on lung cancer and we will work in collaboration with the laboratories of Jeffrey Engelman and Cyril Benes.
-Also in collaboration with these laboratories we will study cellular mechanisms that enable cancer cells to develop resistance against treatment by targeted therapeutics.
-We will work with cell line models and monitor changes in protein and phosphorylation levels while evoking resistance against the treatment with targeted therapeutics.
+We are applying existing and new methods in two speciﬁc areas.
+By establishing quantitative maps of protein concentration and site speciﬁc protein phosphorylation levels from an extensive number of cancer cell lines and primary tumors, we are searching for proteome biomarkers in order to direct targeted therapies for individual patients.
+We are focusing these studies on lung cancer and are working in collaboration with the laboratories of Jeffrey Engelman and Cyril Benes to study cellular mechanisms that enable cancer cells to develop resistance against treatment by targeted therapeutics.
+We are working with cell line models and monitor changes in protein and phosphorylation levels while evoking resistance against the treatment with targeted therapeutics.
 We plan to manipulate levels of proteins or pathways found to be regulated using genetic tools (siRNA) to conﬁrm their role in overcoming the effect of drug treatment.